-Our net sales for 2018 were \$3,375 million, an increase of \$279 million, or 9.0% (5.6% excluding foreign currency translation), from \$3,096 million in 2017, primarily driven by increases in sales volume partially offset by price reductions.
-The increase in sales volume, net of price reductions, was primarily driven by light vehicles OEM products growth of approximately \$220 million, commercial vehicles OEM products growth of approximately \$59 million and aftermarket products growth of approximately \$8 million.
+Our net sales for 2018 were \$3,375 million, an increase of \$279 million, or 9.0% (including a favorable impact of 3.4% due to foreign currency translation), from \$3,096 million in 2017, primarily driven by increases in sales volume partially offset by price reductions.
+The increase in sales volume, net of price reductions, was primarily driven by light vehicles OEM products growth of \$220 million, commercial vehicles OEM products growth of \$59 million and aftermarket products growth of \$8 million.